-Sleep apnea communities online provide a case study of how these two burgeoning media categories will alter, for better or worse, medicine’s trajectory.
-(Sleep apnea is an nightly series of interruptions in breathing that disrupt sleep, elevate cortisol levels and cause headaches and daytime sleepiness.
-Doctors traditionally prescribe a CPAP, a machine that continuously pushes air into a patient’s nose or mouth, to treat sleep apnea.
-Meanwhile, medicine’s understanding of a CPAP machine’s actual efficacy remains iffy.)
+Online communities of sleep apnea sufferers provide a case study of how these two burgeoning media categories—social media and biosensors—will alter, for better or worse, medicine’s trajectory.
+(Sleep apnea is an nightly series of breathing interruptions in that disrupt sleep, elevate cortisol levels and cause headaches and daytime sleepiness.
+Doctors traditionally prescribe a CPAP, a machine that continuously pushes air into a patient’s nose or mouth, to reduce sleep apnea.
+Meanwhile, humans’ understanding of a CPAP’s actual efficacy remains iffy.)

 One product of patient generated medicine is a profusion of products created by companies leveraging new channels to communicate with patients.
 Because apnea sufferers commune online and can be tracked with ad technologies, companies are targeting them with hundreds of new promotions and products.